catenax-ng/tx-portal-assets/developer/Technical Documentation/Dev Process/How to contribute.md

 ## Contribution details

 To contribute to the portal as part of the open source community, please read the details defined below.
-Besides a generic "how to", some commit and pull request (PR) guidelines are defined to ensure readability and make newly created PRs more easy to review.
-Additionally, changelogs can get validated as well as written more easily and across the huge contributor community similar patterns are used.
+Besides a generic "how to", some commit and pull request (PR) guidelines are defined to ensure readability and make newly created PRs easier to review.
+Additionally, changelogs can get validated as well as written with more ease.
+Moreover, similar patterns are in use across the contributor community.

 <br>
 <strong>Content:</strong>